ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 Go to the 'Plot Holder' tab and have a look at the results.
 Most likely the first and last values of the temperature will be significantly different to the other points.
-This is to be expected, since interpolation will not be accurate when there are no values to interpolate between on one side of the data point.
+This is to be expected since interpolation will not be accurate when values are only available on one side of its data point.

 ![plot_temperature](pictures/gui_plot.png)